conda/conda/docs/source/user-guide/concepts.rst

   $ conda search scipy --channel file:/<path to>/local-channel --override-channels

-* In .condarc, use the key `channels` to see a list of channels for conda to search for packages
+* In .condarc, use the key `channels` to see a list of channels for conda to search for packages.

 Learn more about :doc:`managing channels <../user-guide/tasks/manage-channels>`.